sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/format_CSV.md

 {% anchor h3 %} I have more than one of the same email in my database {% endanchor h3 %}

-With SendGrid’s Marketing Campaigns feature, the unique identifier is the email address.
+Marketing Campaigns uses email as the unique identifier for each contact.
 So, if you upload the same email address multiple times, the [custom field](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/custom_fields.html) data associated with that email will be updated with each upload to the most recently uploaded/updated information.
 This feature helps prevent you from accidentally emailing the user after they have unsubscribed.

-What you may want to do is add logic to set a custom field, based on the reason why you have duplicate emails in your system (for example multiple product lines) and then [segment](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/Managing_Contacts/lists.html) your user to be in lists based on those custom fields.
+If it's necessary to have a duplicate entry in your contacts database What you may want to do is add logic to set a custom field, based on the reason why you have duplicate emails in your system (for example multiple product lines) and then [segment](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/Managing_Contacts/lists.html) your user to be in lists based on those custom fields.

 {% anchor h2 %} Troubleshooting {% endanchor h2 %}